 The area around Goma has remarkable scenery.
 What better way to find out than to take a ride or drive outside the city?
 The best place to visit is the convent in Miti-Murhesa outside Goma.
 Like most catholic founded convents, it has spacious gardens that are perfect for meditation, walking, and picnics.
 The nuns at the convent make their own cookies, wines, and ice cream which can be sold to visitors.
 The other place to visit outside Goma is Lac Vert.
 This green lake is a conservation site but prepare to pay a small fee to access the premises and enjoy the Lake view.

-Chez Ntemba is the most popular nightclub among the locals but is very crowded, especially during the weekends.
+The locals pack Chez Ntemba, making it the most popular nightclub, especially on weekends.
 If you are looking for a more modern place to hang out, party, and meet people in the international community, then you should try Kivu Club.
 Kivu Club has a swimming pool and a giant screen where you can watch some of your favorite sports teams.

 Village des Artistes has one of the largest collections of local art pieces in Goma city.
 Here you can find wooden masks, drums, carved sculptures, and local musical instruments at a good price.
 In the evenings you can relax by one of the joints and order local beer.
 The common beer brands in Goma are Peak, Primus, Tembo, and Simba.
 You can see posters and billboards advertising these beer brands everywhere as you first enter the city.
 Beer is served in glass bottles.
 If you are in one of the bars or nightclubs, ensure that you ask for a cold one.

-It is important to select the right accommodation facility if you are traveling alone or without the assistance of a tour operator in Congo.
+Select the right accommodation facility when traveling alone in Congo, where electricity is a luxury and options are limited.
 Apart from the major hotels like Mikeno, there are several guesthouses and hotels run by individuals, organizations, and churches.
 Some individuals can rent out nice rooms for a short period of time on special arrangements.
-If you are planning to visit places outside Goma city, don’t expect to get many quality accommodation facilities because even in the city itself, electricity is a luxury.
+Accommodation is limited outside Goma city and electricity is a luxury even in the city itself.
 Most people use batteries, solar panels, and generators.

 Goma lies in an area with high altitudes and volcanoes.
 The evenings and mornings can be very cold, especially during the rainy months.
-Pack sweaters and warm jackets so that you are not caught by surprise even if you are living the winter behind.
+Pack sweaters and warm jackets to ensure you’re prepared, even if you’re leaving winter behind.
 Good hiking boots are important especially if you plan to visit areas outside the city during the rainy season.